ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Psycasts.md

 	- Delayed effects are effects that happen once after a certain trigger condition is met.
 They may not trigger if already triggered.
 		- For example, [[Gravitic Flux|Gravitic Flux's]] slam is a delayed effect that uses the caster's next turn as its trigger condition.
 ## Upcasting
-- Psycasts may be upcast for an additional psyfocus cost specified in their description.
+- Some psycasts may be upcast for an additional psyfocus cost specified in their description.
 The effects of upcasting are listed in each psycast's description.
 	- Upcasting a psycast one time is called a first degree upcast, upcasting it two times is called a second degree upcast and so on.
 ## Interrupting
 - Psycasts can be interrupted by many different effects.
 When a psycast is interrupted, the psycast immediately passes to the end phase.
 All costs already paid are not refunded.